Siarzis/Hydra/README.md

 ## Node.js with Python
 There a few ways of integrating Node.js with Python.
 Here we have set the API to spawn a child process upon receiving a GET request.

+Advantages:
+* Straightforward for implementation
+* No need for extra software

+Disadvantages:
-Advantages: Straightforward for implementation.
-No need for extra software Disadvantages: Node.js process is binded to its child process.
-It waits for it untill completion.
+* Node.js process is binded to its child process.
+It waits for it untill completion